 6. Watching Sponsored Ads

 Sometimes you can get paid just for surfing the web.
-If you have specific browser extensions on Google Chrome, you can watch ads while you surf on google.
-Each ad earns you a few cents or more depending on how long they are.
+If you have specific browser extensions on Google Chrome, you can watch ads while you surf on Google.
+Each ad earns you a few cents or more, depending on how long they are.

 These apps require you to be at least 13 years old to sign up and make money.
-This is a super easy way for those 13 and older to find unique teens work from home jobs.
+This is a super easy way for those 13 and older to find teens unique work-from-home jobs.

 Unlike other online jobs for teens, the browser extensions will automatically cash out to your PayPal account, whether you have fifty cents or five dollars.
-Watching ads may not be your biggest and brightest of business ideas but it’s easy to do.
+Watching ads may not be your biggest and brightest of business ideas, but it’s easy to do.

 Get rewarded for watching movies, taking surveys, playing games, reading emails & get cash back for shopping online.
 They even have coupon cash rewards!

-- Earn money, not points
+• Earn money, not points

-- Surveys pay well
+• Surveys pay well

-- $30 minimum payout
+• $30 minimum payout

 7. Pet Sitting

 Thankfully, we live in the age of the internet, and pet sitting is the easiest it’s ever been.
 Rover is the most popular site for animal sitting.
 You have to be at least 18 years old to sign up, so this option is for older teens.
-In some cases, you can create an Instagram or Facebook profile before you’re 18 and get clients that way too.
+In some cases, you can create an Instagram or Facebook profile before you’re 18 and bring in clients that way too.

 8. Service Websites